Zeta integrals, Schwartz spaces and local functional equations: Review of prior works

-where $\check{\pi}$ still denotes the contragredient representation of $\pi$, the underlying vector spaces being denoted by $V_\pi$, $V_{\check{\pi}}$, etc. Note that we adopt the Casselman-Wallach representations, or SAF representations \cite{BK14} in the archimedean case.
+where $\check{\pi}$ still denotes the contragredient representation of $\pi$, the underlying vector spaces being denoted by $V_\pi$, $V_{\check{\pi}}$, etc. Note that we adopt the Casselman--Wallach representations, or SAF representations (abbreviation for smooth admissible Fréchet, see \cite{BK14}) in the Archimedean case.
 The integral is convergent for $\Re(\lambda) \gg 0$, with meromorphic/rational continuation to all $\lambda \in \CC$.
 The shift in the exponent of $|\det x|$ ensures that taking greatest common divisor yields the standard $L$-factor $L(\lambda, \pi)$ in the unramified case.
 Furthermore, we still have the local functional equation